All Marathon factions and how contracts work

 Sekiguchi (SekGen)

-- Sekiguchi Genetics is the company behind the Marathon Runner Shells known as biomata – essentially robot bodies created by the company's WEAVEworms that can be controlled with a digital mind.
-Not much else is really known about them other than that their agent is called Nona.
+- Sekiguchi Genetics is the company behind the Runner Shells known as biomata – organic and synthetic bodies created by the company's WEAVEworms that can be controlled with a digital mind.
+Through their AI agent Nona, Sekiguchi keen to enhance its shell technology and wants to use the Runners on Tau Ceti as field researchers and experimental test subjects.

 There is of course the UESC too, the primary antagonistic faction of Marathon.
 They are the enemy of all Runners, sending sophisticated humanoid combat robots and drones to patrol the ruined Tau Ceti IV colony and kill any intruders.
 As such, you fill fight the UESC a lot, but you can't represent them and complete contracts for them in the same way as the six factions listed above.

-We've also seen S'pht compilers, cyborg aliens that can interface with humanity's digital technology, teased briefly, indicating that the alien threats from the original Marathon series from the 1990s will make an appearance.
-It seems like there is one aboard the UESC Marathon which players will likely face in the Cryo Vault Marathon map.
+We've also seen S'pht compilers – cyborg aliens that can interface with humanity's digital technology – several times in promotional material, indicating that the alien threats from the original Marathon series from the 1990s will make an appearance.
+It seems like there is at least one aboard the UESC Marathon which players will likely face in the Cryo Archive Marathon map.

 Marathon Silk: Unlock Reward Pass items